tomwanzek/d3-v4-definitelytyped/README.md

 Ambient declarations are only used, when required for module augmentation (e.g. **d3-transition** extending the `Selection` interface of **d3-selection**).

 The question of exporting to a `d3` **global** for _vanilla_ use, is somewhat related to the potential use of `export as namespace d3` in UMD module definitions.
-The [D3 standard bundle definitions file](https://github.com/tomwanzek/d3-v4-definitelytyped/blob/master/src/d3/index.d.ts) contained in this repo currently re-exports the modules, listed in the next section.
-It also exposes `d3` **global** which can be used, where the module is not imported, but definitions are included by reference.
+The [D3 standard bundle definitions file](https://github.com/tomwanzek/d3-v4-definitelytyped/blob/master/src/d3/index.d.ts) contained in this repo re-exports the modules listed in the next section.
+It also exposes a `d3` **global** which can be used, where the module is not imported, but definitions are included by reference.
 The global is exposed using `export as namespace d3`.
 Note that, this is _currently_ not possible at module level, as it creates a duplicate identifier error for `d3`.

 Please, note that the definition and test files in this repo are currently using relative paths.